jeskodes/milestone-project-1-jesk/README.md

 Decided I wanted to learn vs code and how to work with local and remote git repositories - followed this tutorial https://www.freecodecamp.org/news/create-and-sync-git-and-github-repositories/#scenario-2-remote-first and merged local and remote repositories.
 Need to remember to push and pull when commit to keep both in sync.

 ## Credits

+#### Images

+All images are copyrighted to Pen B Photos 2023 and used with full permission.

 ##### Content